MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 If you enable this setting, enter the rate (from 1 to 100000) in the **Bandwidth** box.
 The maximum rate is 100000 KB/s.
 Any input lower than 50 KB/s sets the limit to 50 KB/s, even if the UI shows a lower value.

 If you disable or do not configure this setting, the download rate is unlimited, and users can choose to limit it in OneDrive sync app settings.
-For info about the end user experience, see [Change the OneDrive sync app upload or download rate](https://support.office.com/article/71cc69da-2371-4981-8cc8-b4558bdda56e).
+For info about the end-user experience, see [Change the OneDrive sync app upload or download rate](https://support.office.com/article/71cc69da-2371-4981-8cc8-b4558bdda56e).

 Enabling this policy sets the following registry key value to a number from 50 through 100,000.
 For example: